A golden liquid that’s been passed down for centuries, honey has continued to be nature’s powerful healing food.

-Honey has been used throughout history because they offer many health benefits and medical uses.
+It’s has been used throughout history because it offers many health benefits and medical uses.

-It has been used since the Stone Age era, approximately 8000 years ago.
-People used to choose honey for wound healing.
-Ancient Egyptians used it to treat intestine disease.
-Germans used to accept honey as payments.
+Honey has been used since the Stone Age approximately 8,000 years ago.
+People used to use it to heal wounds.

-There might be many ways to use honey.
-And who doesn’t love honey?
-I mean it tastes good, and offer many health benefits!
+There are many ways to use the liquid, and who doesn’t love this sweet treat?
+It tastes good and offers plenty of health benefits!

-According to NCBI, a tablespoon of honey contains 64 calories and 17 grams of sugar.
+According to the US National Library of Medicine (NCBI), a tablespoon of it contains 64 calories and 17g of sugar.
 It has zero fat, zero cholesterol, and zero sodium.
-And it’s gluten-free!
+It’s also gluten-free!

-Nutritionally, honey is 80% carbohydrates, 18 % water, and 2% vitamins, minerals and amino acids.
-Amazing!
+Nutritionally, it’s 80% carbohydrates, 18 % water, and 2% vitamins, minerals and amino acids.
+Isn’t it amazing?

 How Honey Is Made

-First, the honey bees collect sugar using the nectar from flowers.
+- First, the bees collect sugar using the nectar from flowers

-Second, after going inside to the beehive, they consume, digest and regurgitate the nectar that resulted in honey.
+- Second, after going inside the beehive, they consume, digest and regurgitate the nectar that produces honey

-Every honey could have a different smell, color, and taste depending on the flowers.
+Every batch can have a different smell, colour, and taste depending on the flowers.

 Why Honey Is Good For You